steves/PHP-Profiler/README.md

 Setup is very easy and straight-forward.
 There are five primary steps that need to be done.

 1. Checkout the code into your libraries directory so that the classes can be auto loaded.
-2. Copy profiler.css into your CSS directory
-3. Copy the Profiler images directory into your images directory.
-4. Instantiate Profiler_Profiler passing in the 'css_url' option.
+2. Instantiate Profiler_Profiler
-5. At the end of your application after all else is done call the display() method on Profiler_Profiler.
+3. At the end of your application after all else is done call the display() method on Profiler_Profiler.

 ## Setup and Usage ##
 Setting up PHP Profiler is quite simple.
 Below is a short code sample of the latest version.